kaworu/node-quirc/README.md

 A Node.js Addon of the quirc library (QR decoder library - https://github.com/dlbeer/quirc).

 # installation
+First, You need libpng (and its header files) installed.
+Then, simply
 ```
 % npm install node-quirc
 ```